Note2 February 2026

 This isn't unique to companies.
 Religious traditions, political parties, families, basically any group that has to transmit its values across time and distance runs the same two systems.
 The catechism and the kitchen table.
 The party platform and the precinct meeting.
 Or: the family story told at Thanksgiving and the one everyone knows not to bring up.

 What gets written down and what actually governs.
-The gap between them is where most institutional life happens.
+The gap between them is where a lot of institutional life happens.

 Netflix revised its famous deck.
 Uber eventually rewrote its values entirely.
 If the two most cited examples of coherent values both required revision, the question becomes whether any fixed articulation of culture can remain true as the organization underneath it changes.
 The answer may be that values are not statements but practices, and practices need constant renewal in a way that documents don't.